 It’s much harder for a company to fire you when you work full-time than it is for a business to fire an agency that they just hired on a contract basis.
 It’s way easier for them to fire the agency, and for that reason, the agencies have to produce.

-Related Content: Effective SEO Techniques that Work in 2017
+Related Content: Effective SEO Techniques that Work

 But Brand-Side Can Certainly Be the Right Fit